You've built a beautiful landing page, but you're not getting the conversions you want.

 This is a common mistake that many companies make.
-They create generic landing pages and use them for all of their campaigns even though it's for different target audience.
+They create generic landing pages and use them for all of their campaigns even though it's for the different target audiences.

 There are various landing page optimization tools that you can use to improve landing page conversion rates.

-Before you jump on an install an optimization tool, make sure that it's the right tool for the job.
+Before you jump on and install an optimization tool, make sure that it's the right tool for the job.